Robowar (film): Production

 Since the 1960s, the Philippines had been a popular shooting location of independent films.
 Producers such as Roger Corman would film there to take advantage of low cost of labor and access to military resources courtesy of dictator Ferdinand Marcos.

 Following the release of Apocalypse Now (1979), the Philippines became a stand-in filming location to represent Vietnam.
 In Italy, director Antonio Margheriti banked on the popularity of Apocalypse Now with his film The Last Hunter (1980), the first Vietnam War-inspired film made in Italy.
 This led to the location to stand-in for various tropical locations such as Cambodia, Brazil and the Caribbean in Italian film productions.

-Director Bruno Mattei shot films several films between 1987 and 1988 on the Philippine island of Luzon such as Strike Commando (1987) and several others for Flora Film.
+Director Bruno Mattei shot several films between 1987 and 1988 on the Philippine island of Luzon such as Strike Commando (1987) and several others for Flora Film.
 The more science fiction-flavored film Robowar came together as the director had seen Predator (1987) and wanted to make a similar film.
 Among the cast was Reb Brown who was previously in Strike Commando.
 Actor John P. Dulaney was living in the Philippines at the time and took on the role.
 He stated that he was "overweight and didn't exactly fit the part of a guerrilla jungle fighter, but Bruno didn't seem to care.
 He may have also been desperate to find anyone for the part."
 The actor in the robot suit was various actors including Romano Puppo.
 The suit was built by Francesco and Gaetano Paolocci who built creatures for several films by Claudio Fragasso and Mattei.

 Robowar was shot for six weeks.
 Fragasso who was filming After Death (1989) filled in for Mattei to shoot a sequence without any context for where or how it was set up in the film.